dreamcatcher-tech/network/Inbox/2024-04-14 2042 latency between pierce watching.md

 Db watch triggers when head updates, then

 Seems fastest, cheapest, and least complicated to make reading a splice be a queue function, and then have commits use the broadcast channel to send out updates when a commit occured ?

+Having a db watch is the same as having broadcast, but with more chance of stalling.
+Can we trust broadcast channel ?
+Given it is only splice watching, is it acceptable to have the odd fail ?

+First splice should be a request straight away, for head, then do the watch for all after that.

+Read splice sends back on a broadcast channel, since this is safest ?
+Or could write it to the db with an expiry ?
+What is the recovery process ? should we timeout if something doesn't get done ?
+Channel is a ulid